Belisha beacon: Hong Kong

-In Hong Kong, Belisha beacons are required by the Transport Department of Hong Kong at all unsignalized crossings, except for pedestrian crosswalks at entrances and exits at expressway crossings.
+In Hong Kong, Belisha beacons are required by the Transport Department of Hong Kong for pedestrian crossings to be considered a "zebra crossing" where pedestrians have priority.
+The yellow globe on the beacon may be illuminated by a flashing light or by a constant light.

+Similar to the United Kingdom, two Belisha beacons are required, each to be put at each end of the zebra crossing.
+When there is a pedestrian refuge of central reservation, additional Belisha beacons may be added.

 Ireland

 In Ireland, Belisha beacons are usually accompanied by much higher visibility dual flashing amber traffic lights on either side.
 Some zebra crossings have only these rather than Belisha beacons.

-In November 2022, the National Transport Authority began a pilot scheme with Limerick City and County Council and Dún Laoghaire-Rathdown County Council to trial the implementation of zebra crossings without Belisha beacons, instead using fixed blue mandatory signs such as are used in Continental Europe.
-These crossings will be cheaper and quicker to implement as they do not require an electrical connection.
+In October 2022, the National Transport Authority began a pilot scheme with Limerick City and County Council and Dún Laoghaire-Rathdown County Council to trial the implementation of zebra crossings without Belisha beacons, instead using fixed blue mandatory signs, such as are used in Continental Europe.
+These crossings will be cheaper and quicker to implement, as they do not require an electrical connection.
+The signs were adopted in March 2024, though beacons are still permitted to be used.